Chester City F.C.: 1930s to 1970s

 Chester F.C. playing in front of the south stand at Sealand Road in September 1983.

-Throughout the 1930s Chester never finished outside of the top ten in Division Three North.
-During this period Chester recorded their biggest win in the FA Cup, beating Fulham 5–0 in 1933, and in 1936, they recorded their highest league victory; beating York City 12–0.
+Throughout the 1930s, Chester never finished outside of the top ten in Division Three North.
+During this time, Chester recorded their biggest win in the FA Cup, beating Fulham 5–0 in 1933, and in 1936, they recorded their highest league victory; beating York City 12–0.

-The period also saw Chester win the Welsh Cup for the second time after beating growing rivals Wrexham at Sealand Road in May 1933 and successive Third Division North Cup wins.
+This era also saw Chester win the Welsh Cup for the second time after beating growing rivals Wrexham at Sealand Road in May 1933 and successive Third Division North Cup wins.
 Unfortunately, the side was to be split up by the outbreak of the Second World War.
 Although the 1946–47 brought a third-place finish and another Welsh Cup triumph, grim times lay ahead.
 No top half placings would be achieved until the lower divisions were merged in 1958, when Chester were placed in the Fourth Division.
 They would still have to wait another six years until they finished in the top half of the league.

 Chester's fortunes began to take a turn for the better after the surprise appointment of South African Peter Hauser as manager in 1963, who put Chester in contention for promotion from the Fourth Division.
-In 1964–65 all five forwards managed 20 goals – a unique achievement – as Chester scored 119 in the league, though they missed out on promotion.
+In 1964–65, all five forwards managed 20 goals – a unique achievement – as Chester scored 119 in the league, though they missed out on promotion.

-Apart from missing out on promotion by just a point in 1970–71 the next few years were largely uneventful.
-Chester kicked off the 1974–75 season as the only Football League team to have never won promotion – they finally broke their duck by finishing fourth in Division Four and pipping Lincoln City to promotion by the narrowest of goal averages.
-Ken Roberts had the honour of being the first Chester manager to win promotion in the Football League, although much credit went to inspirational coach Brian Green, who for his efforts was presented the Coach of the Year award by the League Trainers’ and Coaches’ Association and went on to head the Australian national team.
+Apart from missing out on promotion by just a point in 1970–71, the next few years were largely uneventful.
+Chester kicked off the 1974–75 season as the only Football League team to have never won promotion.
+They finally overcame this by finishing fourth in Division Four and pipping Lincoln City to promotion by the narrowest of goal averages.
+Ken Roberts had the honour of being the first Chester manager to win promotion in the Football League, although most of the credit went to coach Brian Green, who for his efforts was presented the Coach of the Year award by the League Trainers' and Coaches' Association.
+He went on to lead the Australian national team.